AnalyticNaveen/Project-Deploying-web-server-in-azure/README.md

 ### Creating Packer image

-For this project we have create a ubuntu server 18.04-LTS VM image for deployment
+For this project we will create a ubuntu server 18.04-LTS VM image for deployment

 We will follow below setps to create packer image

-1. Providing authorization
+#### Providing authorization

 Packer need authorization to create resource in azure .
 Instead of providing credential directly we will use service princple for authorization